quinox/nginx-tail/README.md

 # TODO

-* Remove smol in favour of their respective crates (to speed up compilation)
+* Remove smol in favour of their respective crates (to speed up compilation?)